wp-plugins/strong-testimonials/readme.txt

 then welcome aboard!
 You have been warned :)

-===

-Need more?
-Or less?
-I will gladly build a custom version for you with just the features you want, within reason and as my schedule allows.
+**Need more?
+Or less?** I will gladly build a custom version for you with just the features you want, within reason and as my schedule allows.
 Your version will not track with the latest version and you won't have to worry about updates.
 Your first custom version is free with lifetime support (fixing bugs, keeping up with WordPress, resolving conflicts with other plugins, CSS help) but future modifications will have a price tag.

-===

 *We are moving towards version 2.0 with flexible display components!*

-= What's New in Version 1.8: Excerpting =
+= What's New in Version 1.8: =

 * Improved cycle shortcode options:
   * Show an **excerpt** of a testimonial, or the entire content, or up to a certain length.